dheerajoruganty/amazon-bedrock-agentcore-samples/problematic_code_test/README.md

 ## WARNING

 **These files contain intentional security vulnerabilities and bad code for testing purposes only.
 DO NOT use any of this code in production!**

+## Updated Testing
+This PR now includes the latest ASH workflow fixes to ensure all scanners run properly instead of being skipped.